Skip to main content

 from nautilus_trader import TEST_DATA_DIR

-from nautilus_trader.persistence.loaders import BinanceOrderBookDeltaDataLoader
+from nautilus_trader.adapters.binance.loaders import BinanceOrderBookDeltaDataLoader

 from nautilus_trader.persistence.wranglers import OrderBookDeltaDataWrangler